IrinaSvirkina/TestGitPluginRepo/readme.txt

 Hello World!!!!!Do I have permissions to write?
+Still has permission?